MoriTanosuke/blog/_posts/2011-11-30-the-4-hour-chef.markdown

 Hier ist was Tim selbst über das Buch sagt:

-> HereÃ¢ÂÂs the complete title: The 4-Hour Chef: The Simple Path to Cooking
+> Here's the complete title: The 4-Hour Chef: The Simple Path to Cooking
 > Like a Pro, Learning Anything, and Living the Good Life.
 Intended to be
-> *the cookbook for people who donÃ¢ÂÂt buy cookbooks,* The 4-Hour Chef will
+> *the cookbook for people who don't buy cookbooks,* The 4-Hour Chef will
 > use food as a vehicle to teach the art and science of meta-learning -
 > the skill of learning skills.
 Whether you want to learn a new instrument
-> or a new sport (or anything in between), youÃ¢ÂÂll have a field-tested and
+> or a new sport (or anything in between), you'll have a field-tested and
 > research-backed blueprint.
 In addition to insight from world-class
-> chefs, weÃ¢ÂÂll have an unreal cast of characters helping you to multiply
+> chefs, we'll have an unreal cast of characters helping you to multiply
 > your learning potential.

 Natürlich hat Tim das Buch wieder rechtzeitig zur Weihnachtszeit und der